andreacappelletti97/mapreduce_hw2/README.md

 ```

 # AWS YouTube Video
+In this video we consider a large input log file.

+The size is around 1GB of data.

 # Run the mapreduce
 The section below explains how to run the mapreduce jobs present into this project.